sisinflab/IR-RS-with-LLM-survey/README.md

 # A Survey of Information Retrieval and Recommender System in the era of Large Language Models: Two sides of the same Task

+This repository contains the complete dataset, methodology, and analysis for our survey paper:

+> A Survey of Information Retrieval and Recommender System in the era of Large Language Models: Two sides of the same Task

+Our goal is to provide a transparent, reproducible, and lasting resource for the research community.
+Here you will find the comprehensive list of all papers surveyed, details on our data collection and analysis protocol, and supplemental information that extends the main paper.

 ## Information Retrieval

 ### Pre-GPT Era